arthurjl/arthurjl.github.io/_posts/2020-12-27-Junior Fall.md

 ![image](/images/postImages/2020-12-27/04-oregon.JPG)
 *Big shoutout to TacoTime for passable Wifi*

-Decided to do some shopping before school started to get some fresh fits.
+Decided to go do some shopping with Daniel before school started to get some fresh fits.

 ![image](/images/postImages/2020-12-27/07.JPG)
-*looking sharp, also covid = no dressing rooms*
+*looking sharp there, also covid = no dressing rooms*

 Goodbye Nila, I'm off to school!